Consumer Health Data Privacy Policy

 In the event of an eligible data breach under the Privacy Act 1988 (Cth) — that is, a breach involving personal information that is likely to result in serious harm to any affected individual — we will:

-For breaches involving the personal data of UK users, we will:
+For breaches involving the personal data of EEA or UK users, we will:

-notify the Information Commissioner's Office (ICO) within 72 hours of becoming aware of a breach that is likely to result in a risk to the rights and freedoms of individuals; and
+- notify the relevant supervisory authority — the Information Commissioner's Office (ICO) for UK users, or the competent EEA supervisory authority for EEA users — within 72 hours of becoming aware of a breach that is likely to result in a risk to the rights and freedoms of individuals; and

-notify affected UK users without undue delay where the breach is likely to result in a high risk to their rights and freedoms.
+- notify affected EEA or UK users without undue delay where the breach is likely to result in a high risk to their rights and freedoms.

 If you believe your Rhythms account has been compromised or that your data may have been accessed without authorisation, please contact us immediately at hello@rhythms.life with the subject line “Security Concern”.